-This article will explore a range of psychological research investigating the factors that can contribute to one’s vulnerability and resilience to post-traumatic stress disorder (PTSD) after experiencing sexual trauma.
+This article will explore a range of psychological research that investigates factors contributing to one’s vulnerability, as well as resilience, to post-traumatic stress disorder (PTSD) after sexual traumatic experiences.

 Trigger warning: Sexual trauma can be a distressing and uncomfortable topic; please consider this before reading.

 There is significant evidence that a history of childhood sexual abuse can be a contributing factor increasing an individual’s vulnerability to PTSD after a sexual traumatic event when they are adults.